Cgironalas/tetris/README.md

 This is a git for a tetris game made on react that stores high scores on a PostgreSQL database.
 They connect through a Flask based API.

+To run the `tetris_api` docker image as a standalone add the --network="host".